amandatsantos/currency-conversion-conversor_moeda.py/README.md

 <h1>conversor de moedas / currency conversion - python</h1>

-<h3> the general idea of this mini projector is to test the libary import logic in Python.</h3>
+<h3> the general idea of this mini projector is to test logic, and import libraries.</h3>

 <h4>the converter should:</h4>